 QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [PASS]

-The EPS growth for this quarter relative to the same quarter a year earlier for CRTO (416.67%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Furthermore, EPS have been growing in excess of 100% in the latest 3 quarters.
-CRTO passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for CRTO (50.00%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
+Therefore, CRTO passes the first requirement.

 ANNUAL EARNINGS GROWTH: [PASS]

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
 CRTO's annual earnings growth rate of 24.42%, Based on the average of the 3, 4 and 5 year historical EPS growth rates, passes this test.

 EARNINGS CONSISTENCY: [FAIL]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
 CRTO, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were 0.36, 0.14, 0.02, 0.02, 0.60, fails this criterion, as more than 1 dip is unacceptable to the methodology.

 LONG-TERM EPS GROWTH RATE RELATIVE TO GROWTH IN THE LATEST 2 QUARTERS: [PASS]